-You can screw several weights together.
-The weights are then attached directly to the FMX167.
-For FMX167 with outer diameter = 29 mm (1.15 in), a maximum of 5 weights may be screwed
+- Endress+Hauser offers additional weights to prevent sideways movement that results in - You can screw several weights together.
+The weights are then attached directly to the Waterpilot.
+For the Waterpilot with an outer diameter of 29 mm (version with coated housing), a maximum of 5 weights may be attached.

 - Material: 1.4435 (AISI 316L)

 - Weight: 300 g

+- Order number: 52006153